knqyf263/go-plugin/README.md

 }
 ```

-Then, compile it to Wasm.
+Then, compile it to Wasm by TinyGo.

 ```shell
 $ tinygo build -o plugin.wasm -scheduler=none -target=wasi --no-debug plugin.go